Student Conduct Committee Hearing Procedures - Crookston

 - PREHEARING CONFERENCE

 The Panel Chair will convene a prehearing conference to plan for the hearing and discuss the topics outlined in Appendix A of these procedures.
-The University presenter, the accused student, and his/her advocate, the Conduct Code Coordinator, and the Panel Chair attend the prehearing conference.
+The University presenter, the accused student, and their advocate, the Conduct Code Coordinator, and the Panel Chair attend the prehearing conference.
 The Title IX Coordinator will also attend the prehearing conference for sexual misconduct cases.
 If either party does not attend the prehearing conference, the Panel Chair will determine whether and how that absence will affect the scheduling and presentations at the hearing.

 The parties shall be informed of the names of the Panel Chair and potential members of the Panel at the prehearing conference.
-At that time, either party may ask that the Panel Chair recuse himself or herself from the hearing due to a direct relationship with the case or being a reporting party or witness.
+At that time, either party may ask that the Panel Chair recuse themselves from the hearing due to a direct relationship with the case or being a reporting party or witness.
 At that same time, either party may challenge the panel member(s) and/or collegiate representative(s) on the ground of conflict of interest or bias.
 The Panel Chair, after hearing arguments, will decide whether a panel member should be removed from Panel.
 If a quorum is lost because of a successful challenge, a new person will be appointed from the SCC or by a Department Chair, as appropriate.
 A party who learns after the prehearing conference of a potential conflict must immediately notify the Conduct Code Coordinator of an objection.

 The parties will identify the witnesses they intend to present at the hearing.
 The Panel Chair or the panel may, in its discretion, exclude from the hearing witnesses who were not previously identified to the other party.